Fenny Stratford: The Fenny Poppers

 The Fenny Poppers are six small ceremonial cannon which date from this time and are still fired ceremonially (with blank charges) today.

-There is no record of their first use.
-In 1740, Browne Willis bought a house in Aylesbury Street, Fenny Stratford and the rent from this was used to pay for the sermon and gunpowder.
-Following his death in 1760, the traditions were carried on and later documented.
+The exact date of their first use is unknown.
+In 1740, Browne Willis purchased a house on Aylesbury Street, and its rental income was used to fund both the sermon and the supply of gunpowder.
+After his death in 1760, these traditions continued and were later documented.

-All six Poppers were re-cast by the Eagle Foundry, Northampton in 1859, after one of them burst.
-They are still in use today, and were recently examined and x-rayed to ensure there are no cracks.
-During their long history, many sites have been used for this battery.
-These include the Canal Wharf, land behind the Church, St, Martin's Hall, the Churchyard and now the Leon Recreation Ground, which was once part of the lands belonging to the Chantry.
+In 1859, all six Poppers were re-cast by the Eagle Foundry in Northampton after one of them burst.
+They remain in use today and were recently examined and x-rayed to confirm they are free of cracks.
+Over their long history, the battery has been fired from various locations, including the Canal Wharf, land behind the Church, St. Martin’s Hall, the Churchyard, and, most recently, the Leon Recreation Ground, which was once part of the Chantry lands.

 The Poppers each weigh about 19 pounds (8.5 kg).
 The bore, 6" by 1¾" (152 mm x 44 mm) will take one ounce (28g) of gunpowder, which is plugged with well-rammed newspaper.
 They are fired three times on St. Martin's Day (11 November): noon, 2pm and 4pm.
-There is of course no connection with Remembrance Day (also 11 November).
-In 1901 they were fired to mark the death of Queen Victoria; the 81 salvoes were heard as far away as Olney.
+There is no connection with Remembrance Day (also 11 November).
+In 1901, they were fired to mark the death of Queen Victoria; the 81 salvoes were heard as far away as Olney.

 On 1 January 2000, at 11am the Poppers were fired to mark the beginning of the second millennium.

 At 2pm on 4 August 2000, a salute of six Poppers was fired to celebrate the 100th birthday of the Queen Mother.